Hemal-Botadra/XAXIS-Standards/api/README.md

 ## First things first

 Before any new tool is created all potential API endpoints need to be discussed and pre planned.
-We then have to document these
+We then have to document these also.

 ## Naming
 The idea behind all our API endpoints should be simplicity.
 We want it to be as clear as possible therefore we should always aim to have single word endpoints.